 - Bridge approaches and landslip repairs.

-- Backfill for swimming pool, retaining wall, service trench and manhole excavation.
+- Backfill for swimming pools, retaining walls, and service trenchs.

 - Permeable sub-grade beneath roads, major highways, airport runways, bridges, mine shafts and sporting facilities